Undocumented youth in the United States: Impact of immigration enforcement

-Beyond simply navigating the higher education system, undocumented students confront other obstacles.
-Children's long-term development and health are significantly impacted by immigration enforcement and the imminent danger of deportation.
-Detention or deportation in particular can cause toxic stress, which can impair brain development and raise the likelihood of mental health conditions like PTSD, sadness, and anxiety.
-This trauma frequently carries over into their schooling, impairing focus and academic achievement.
-Fear of deportation has bodily repercussions in addition to negative effects on mental health.
-According to studies, children impacted by immigration raids show notable behavioral abnormalities, such as heightened anxiety, hostility, and disengagement.
-Adolescent Latinos who have family members who have been arrested or deported report higher rates of substance abuse and suicidal thoughts.
-It also affects prenatal health; for instance, the 2008 Iowa raid was linked to increased incidence of underweight and preterm births among Latina moms.
-The scholastic and personal achievement of undocumented students and their families is further endangered by this anxiety, which also causes immigrant families to skip vital programs like Medicaid and CHIP, worsening health inequities and financial instability.

 Karla Cornejo Villavicencio's book Undocumented Americans documents the struggles faced by the undocumented youth in the United States and the undocumented community at large when dealing with physical and psychological distress.
 The undocumented community may not be able to obtain health insurance through their employers or have the ability to purchase private health insurance.
 They rely heavily on alternative forms of medicine, including medicinal herbs or attending Vodou or Santeria rituals.
 The undocumented community also depends on certain local pharmacies that provide medication at discounted prices.
 In Cornejo's book, she highlights instances where undocumented individuals faced terminal illnesses and were turned away by medical institutions due to being uninsured and unable to pay out of pocket.
 Subsequently, forcing them to rely on alternative forms of medicine as a last resort.

 These obstacles show how urgently supportive, inclusive learning environments and policies that address the wider social and health effects on undocumented students as well as access to higher education are needed.